 During the lunch break, I met the other staff members of Exquisite.
 There were people who had worked there for years.
 It was more like a very big family.
 Mr Ojo, a man with a big tummy and loud laugh took it upon himself to introduce me to everyone and asked the person if he or she got me a welcome package.
 A man replied that he would have if it was added to his salary but all in all, it was nice.

 I was almost at the bus stop when a car pulled up beside me.
-I continued walking and when it followed me, I looked at the driver.
+I continued walking but when it continued to tail me, I looked at the driver.
 It was the cute kidnapper.
 I stopped and starred.

 “Oh.
 Hmm.
 I’m fine thank you.”
 That was home training talking.
 I have never entered a stranger’s car.
 He insisted and something about his smile made me say yes.